 On November 13, 2017, in connection with the MSK CD33 License, we entered into the Sponsored Research Agreement, or the CD33 SRA, with MSK pursuant to which we committed to provide aggregate research funding to MSK annually for a term of two years.
-The research will be conducted in accordance with a written plan and budget approved by the parties.
-MSK has granted us a non-exclusive, non-commercial, non-transferable, royalty-free license to use any inventions or discoveries developed by MSK within the scope of the information resulting from the research, for our internal, non-commercial research purposes.
-We have also been granted both a first option to negotiate an exclusive or non-exclusive commercial license to MSK's rights in inventions developed by MSK personnel and a first option to negotiate an exclusive license to MSK's rights in inventions jointly developed by the parties and our personnel.
-The term of the CD33 SRA shall continue until the earlier of (i) the completion of the activities set forth in each statement of work entered into thereunder or (ii) November 13, 2019.
-The CD33 SRA may be terminated for convenience by either party upon prior written notice.
-In 2017 and 2018, we incurred research and development expenses of \$88,000 and \$670,000 under the CD33 SRA.
+The term of the CD33 SRA expired on November 13, 2019.
+The research was conducted in accordance with a written plan and budget approved by the parties.
+MSK had granted us a non-exclusive, non-commercial, non-transferable, royalty-free license to use any inventions or discoveries developed by MSK within the scope of the information resulting from the research, for our internal, non-commercial research purposes.
+We had also been granted both a first option to negotiate an exclusive or non-exclusive commercial license to MSK's rights in inventions developed by MSK personnel and a first option to negotiate an exclusive license to MSK's rights in inventions jointly developed by the parties and our personnel.
+In 2018 and 2019, we incurred research and development expenses of \$670,000 and \$604,000 under the CD33 SRA.